 Research does not firmly link stress and heart disease, but there’s a growing belief that it’s an additional risk factor, and maybe even more dangerous than some others, said Nieca Goldberg, M.D., medical director for the Joan H. Tisch Center for Women's Health at NYU’s Langone Medical Center.

-“Stress can increase hormones like adrenaline and can impact your blood pressure and heart rate,” she said.
+“Stress can increase hormones like adrenaline and cortisol, and can impact your blood pressure and heart rate,” she said.

 Heart, Stroke Patients Must Be Wary

 Having heart disease or stroke can cause anxiety or depression.
-The question then becomes, how does the person handle it?
+It is important to handle these in a healthy way.”

 “It’s not just that they want to smoke and eat,” Dr. Jacobs said.
 “They don’t have the energy to get out of bed and go to rehab and do the things they need to regain their physical health.”

 It makes sense that someone might think, “I just had a heart attack, I should be depressed.”
 But minimizing their sadness, and dismissing it, could start them down a slippery slope.”